istio/istio/pilot/doc/service-registry.md

 version.
 In future, Istio will add support for pulling in similar information from Mesos registry and *potentially* other registries.

-### 4. Service version tags
+### 4. Service version labels

-When listing the various instances of a service, the tags partition the set of instances into disjoint subsets.
-E.g., grouping pods by tags "gitCommit=aeiou234,region=us-east", will give all instances of v1 of service catalog.mystore.com
+When listing the various instances of a service, the labels partition the set of instances into disjoint subsets.
+E.g., grouping pods by labels "gitCommit=aeiou234,region=us-east", will give all instances of v1 of service catalog.mystore.com

 In the absence of a multiple versions, each service has a default version that consists of all its instances.
-For e.g., if pods under catalog.mystore.com did not have any tags associated with them, Istio would consider catalog.mystore.com as a service with just one default version, consisting of 10 VMs with IPs 172.16.0.1 ..
+For e.g., if pods under catalog.mystore.com did not have any labels associated with them, Istio would consider catalog.mystore.com as a service with just one default version, consisting of 10 VMs with IPs 172.16.0.1 ..
 172.16.0.10